With a long and gruesome history, it’s no surprise that the United Kingdom is regarded as the most haunted country in the world!

 From spooky castles and military sites to asylums and a modest semi-detached house, here’s our rundown of the top 25 most haunted places in the UK.

 The Ancient Ram Inn in the sleepy village of Wotton-under-Edge dates back to the 12th Century.
 It is regarded by many as the most haunted place in the UK.

 The inn has a rich and dark history, with tales of suicides, murders, and even sick satanic rituals within the building.

 A plethora of spirits reside at the Ancient Ram, but most frightening of all is a horny demonic entity known as the “Incubus,” who sexually assaulted former owner John Humphries regularly while he slept.

 Address: Ancient Ram Inn, 8 Potters Pond, Wotton-under-Edge GL12 7HF

 Pendle Hill, Lancashire

-Pendle Hill is a hill located in Lancashire, infamous as the home of the Pendle Witches.
-The witches were tried and executed for witchcraft in 1612 in one of the most famous witch trials in English history.
+Pendle Hill is located in Lancashire, infamous as the home of the Pendle Witches.
+The witches were tried and executed for witchcraft in 1612 in one of English history’s most famous witch trials.

-The Hill has a reputation of being extremely haunted.
-Shadowy figures have been seen on the hill at night and a number of buildings in the immediate vicinity are said to be haunted by the witches.
+The Hill has a reputation for being extremely haunted.
+Shadowy figures have been seen on the Hill at night, and several buildings in the immediate vicinity are said to be haunted by the witches.